marquesVF/tsrocket/README.md

 ## What's tsrocket?

 `tsrocket` is composed of a lightweight REST framework, dependecy injection, cli and code generation.
-An `tsrocket` project has four layers (controllers, models, repositories and services) and it is structured as follows:
+A `tsrocket` project has four layers (controllers, models, repositories and services) and it is structured as follows:

 ```
 sample-api/